 The Baker Tilly network today announced combined global revenues of US$3.9bn for the year ended 31 December 2019.

-Digitalisation of tax: the dawn of the robo regulator Conversations
+Digitalisation of tax: Dawn of the robo regulator Conversations

-Faster assessments, greater accuracy – the arguments are strong.
+Faster assessment, greater accuracy – the arguments are strong.
 But there are risks and challenges too, as some have already discovered.

 The biggest change to EU’s VAT in nearly 25 years Conversations